The Clear Edge

 • Who this is for: Operators, agencies, and consultants at $60K–$120K/month with a proven offer and at least 10 clients closed, whose referrals are slowing, pipelines sit empty 40% of the time, and who can invest 5 hours weekly into content.

-• The Content Engine Problem: Most creators publish sporadically, chase vanity metrics, and still generate fewer than 5 leads monthly, wasting 15+ hours weekly on cold outreach or low-ROI ads while competitors win deals through stronger positioning and authority.
+• The content engine problem: Most creators publish sporadically, chase vanity metrics, and still generate fewer than 5 leads monthly, wasting 15+ hours weekly on cold outreach or low-ROI ads while competitors win deals through stronger positioning and authority.

 • What you’ll learn: A 28-day Content Marketing Engine with a Platform Selection Framework, Content Themes System, 4-Week Content Calendar, Three-Stage Conversion Architecture, Batch Production Workflow, and Content Performance Tracker that together generate 20–50 qualified leads monthly.